suchmememanyskill/CssLoader-ThemeDb/README.md

 #### 📁 Local Files

 You can access files locally from CSS if you use the correct URL.
 You can access files like fonts, images, and more by using the following URL.
+Keep in mind that if you plan to upload your theme to the theme store, you need to configure your [🗃️ File Management](#-file-management) correctly.

 `/themes_custom/{your_theme_name}/{image_path}`